 Municipal Accommodation Tax (MAT) - Frequently Asked Questions

 The collection of MAT on these types of accommodations was effective April 1, 2019.
 The MAT is paid by visitors making these types of accommodation bookings for a continuous period of 29 nights or less.
-In addition, the MAT will be applicable to short-term rentals, including online home-sharing platforms, as of April 1, 2020.
+In addition, the MAT was applicable to short-term rentals, including online home-sharing platforms, as of April 1, 2020.

 Answer